amendlik/salt-gen-resource/README.md

 ```

 ### Configuration File
 SaltGenResource loads its configuration from the standard Minion configuration files, normally located at `/etc/salt/minion` and `/etc/salt/minion.d/*.conf` on Linux.
-This path is different on other operating systems, and can be overriden using the `-c` or `--config-dir` command-line options.
+This path is different on other operating systems, and can be overridden using the `-c` or `--config-dir` command-line options.
 In addition to the normal, [documented](https://docs.saltstack.com/en/latest/ref/configuration/minion.html) configuration, there are two additional options to control file-based logging:

 | Option | Default Value | Description |